 (Joyce has in the past also alluded to Paris and Frankfurt as potential Boeing 787-9 routes from Perth, but non-stop Project Sunrise flights from Sydney and Melbourne would trump the WA capital.)

 Miami and Sao Paulo have also been recently floated as potential Project Sunrise A350 destinations.

 Qantas also nominated Brisbane as a likely launching pad for its A350 flights, although the Queensland capital has traditionally not fared as well as Sydney or Melbourne when it comes to ‘flagship’ routes.

-Likewise, Qantas' non-stop Project Sunrise A350 flights to London won't replace the long-standing stopover flights from Sydney to London via Singapore, which for years have featured the A380 superjumbo.
+Likewise, it’s expected a second order of A350 orders will eventually see these modern twinjets effectively replace the long-standing stopover flights from Sydney to London via Singapore, which for years have featured the A380 superjumbo.

-Those flights will remain on the Qantas schedule for travellers who prefer to break their journey and stretch their legs, but they’ll be less expensive than the direct Project Sunrise A350 flights to London.
+But for now, and until the double-deckers are retired, those flights will remain on the Qantas schedule for travellers who prefer to break their journey and stretch their legs, and they’ll be less expensive than the direct Project Sunrise A350 flights to London.

 Qantas Project Sunrise flight numbers